sclgo/usqlgen/README.md

 together with the driver for MonetDB.
 The additional driver is registered using a side-effect import (aka anonymous import) of the package in the `--import` parameter.
-The respective module is automatically determined by `go mod tidy` but can also be specified explicitly.
+The respective module is automatically determined by `go mod tidy` but can also be specified explicitly with `--get`.

 To connect to the database, refer to [`usql` documentation](https://github.com/xo/usql#readme).
 Unlike built-in databases, the `usql` DB URL (connection string) for the new database